rotundasoftware/backbone-courier/README.md

 ## Perfectly Encapsulated Views

-Beyond passing messages, Backbone.Courier promotes code reuse and maintainability by providing a framework for perfectly encapsulated views that are easy to conceptualize, maintain and test.
-What do perfectly encapsulated views look like?
+Although Backbone.Courier is a simple library with a very small footprint, it can be leveraged to write applications composed of perfectly encapsulated views.
+Ecapsulation makes modules easy to conceptualize, maintain and test.
+Backbone views that are encapsulated, and Backbone applications built from encapsulated views, have these same characteristics.
+But what do perfectly encapsulated views look like?
+Here's our vision:

 * Views only call methods on their *immediate* children.
 Their grandchildren can be interacted with only by calling methods on their children, which in turn call methods on their grandchildren, etc.
-* Views never have any explicit dependencies on their surroundings or their environment.
+* Views *never have any explicit dependencies on their surroundings or their environment*.
 That is, they do not have any explicit dependencies on or references to their ancestors or their siblings.
 * When a view needs to interact with its parent or an ancestor, it does so (*without* explicit dependencies) by spawning a message that bubbles up the view hierarchy.
 * When views pass messages from their children to their ancestors, they modify those messages in order to make them appropriate for the new, larger context and hide private concerns.
-* If a view needs information from its ancestors, it requests it using a message that bubbles up the hierarchy and then back down, returning a value (again, *without* explicit dependencies).
 * Global variables and / or event aggregators are not used.

-Backbone.Courier makes it easy to follow these rules and create complex interfaces from simple, reusable, decoupled views.
+Backbone.Courier provides a small set of tools that can be used to follow these rules of perfect encapsulation.

 > BONUS: Use Backbone.Courier in conjunction with [Backbone.Subviews](https://github.com/rotundasoftware/backbone.subviews) and
 > [Cartero](https://github.com/rotundasoftware/cartero) / [Parcelify](https://github.com/rotundasoftware/parcelify) for a completely modularized backbone.js experience.